DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/create-external-unit.md

     <!--- Edge Component Replicas: The number of replicas of cloud-side edge components to ensure high availability of edge components in case of cloud-side node failures.-->

     - Description: Description information of the edge unit.

+    !!! note

+        If you are working with a single-node cluster, please ensure that the master node supports scheduling by removing the NoSchedule taint.
+This will prevent failures during the installation of system components.

     <!-- Add image soon  -->